aurorascharff/rsc-workshop/STEPS.md

 ### App: Update CRUD with React 19 form actions and .bind

 - Create: form and action-prop, mention onClick and hydration and web standards, move it back into the layout
+- Since we're using a metaframework with SSR, it's extra good to use as many native elements as possible, everything works without js, not button router.onpush if we dont have to.
+Good for a11y as well.
+Progressive enhancement.
 - This is an implicit action = async transition
 - Mention again progressive enhancement
 - Update: form and action-prop, hidden inputs or .bind to ensure prog.enh, remove "use client"